alexbowes123/GE1_C18727635/README.md

 This project consists of key features:
 - A Procedural, infinite desert
-- Procedural, spiral of icospheres
+- Procedural spiral of icospheres
 - Instantiated pyramids
 - Ring of Cacti
 - Color Lerping